Photo: Anthony Tran on Unsplash

 Work aside, indulge in a new hobby or join a fitness class (it's a great way to make new friends and as Elle Woods of Legally Blonde so succinctly put it, "exercise gives you endorphins.
 Endorphins make you happy.")
 Be it dancing, gardening, painting or joining a boxing class, doing something you enjoy will help take the blues away.

 Photo: Tina Dawson on Unsplash

 #5 Make your new home more homey

 Part of the reason why you're feeling this way is probably due to the fact that your new home isn't quite home yet.
 Try and give it your personal touch with the decor, a new coat of paint or so on.
-Go on furniture hunting trips (this is how you can furnish your home for less) with your spouse so you'll get excited decorating and making your home uniquely yours.
+Go on furniture hunting trips (Read: Under $8K: Millennial couples show how they styled their new home on a budget) with your spouse so you'll get excited decorating and making your home uniquely yours.